 - Spicy vegan mayo

 - Heat a large sauté pan over medium.
-Add oil, onions and salt.
+Add oil, onions, and ½ teaspoon of salt.
 Sauté on medium heat for 10 minutes, stirring often.

 - Reduce heat to medium-low and cook for 30-40 minutes, stirring often, until caramelized.
 Deglaze pan with water or vegetable broth if needed.

 - Wash mushrooms and pat gently with clean towel to dry.
-Very thinly slice the shiitake and button mushrooms.
-Wash mushrooms and set on paper towels to dry off.
-Thinly slice the shiitake mushrooms after removing the stems.
+Thinly slice button mushrooms using a food processor or slice by hand.
+Then roughly chop them.
+Slice the shiitake mushrooms into thin pieces after removing the stems.

 - Use a spoon to remove dark gills from the underside of the portobello mushrooms.
 Slice portobellos into quarters and use a fork to shred.

-- Add all mushrooms to pan with onions and stir well.
-Cook down for 8-10 minutes, stirring several times.
+- Add all mushrooms to the pan with onions and stir well.
+Turn heat up to medium high and cook down for 8-10 minutes, stirring several times.

-- While the mushrooms are cooking, stir together all of the dry spices in a small bowl.
+- While the mushrooms are cooking, stir together all of the dry spices in a small bowl adding only ½ a teaspoon of salt at this time.

 - Meanwhile, slice cabbage thinly and toss in lime juice and salt.
 Let sit while mushrooms are cooking.